John-Otago/PhD-Plus/README.md

 The most useful can be the most concise.
 The most essential can be the simplest of all.

 Be a hedgehog who knows and does one thing right; don’t be a fox who knows many things that don’t really work.

+At the end of the day, what you don’t know (the *anti-knowledge*) may be more important than what you know.
+The books you haven’t read (the *anti-library*) may be more important than those you have.

 Keep that in mind.